When I was deciding whether or not to self-publish my book, I searched high and low for a definitive answer to my question.

 KDP is a very functionally sound service, and at the time it was the biggest and easiest route to getting my novel on a book-selling platform.
 Amazon doesn’t bury your book in a locked vault where you’ll never have control of it again, (but of course new authors don’t know this until they upload it there and get to grips with the way it all works.)

-- You’re not signing away copyright of your book though you can give Amazon exclusivity to sell your e-books via an option called ‘KDP Select,’ but again, it’s optional.
+- You’re not signing away copyright of your text though you can give Amazon exclusivity to sell your e-books via an option called ‘KDP Select,’ but again, it’s optional.
+You still have creative control over your work, and any changes made.

 - The opt-out and unpublish clause is always there.
 You can un-publish any individual book at the click of a button at any point in time.
 There’s also no reason why you can’t publish on KDP and other places too, in either paperback and/or e-book format.